international employment law firm alliance L&E Global

 Non-compete clauses

-The Brazilian Labour Code establishes that an employee cannot compete with his/her employer during the term of the employment agreement.
+The Brazilian Labour Code establishes that an employee cannot compete with their employer during the term of the employment agreement.
 In case of breach of such obligation, the employer may terminate the employee with cause, in addition to the possibility of filing a claim to receive an indemnification linked to the damages caused by the employee regarding such conduct.

 Based on case law, Brazilian Labour Courts tend to consider a non-compete agreement valid and enforceable after termination provided the following elements are present in the agreement: